 The Mimosa was allegedly invented at the Paris Ritz Hotel in 1925.
 The name is a reference to the flower of the mimosa plant which is yellow/orange and appears slightly frothy from a distance.
 The traditional recipe calls for one third sparkling wine to two-thirds orange juice.

-In England the drink is referred to as a Buck’s Fizz, named after a London drinking establishment where it was first served.
-That recipe calls for one-half sparkling wine and one-half orange juice plus a splash of Grenadine or Triple Sec.
+In England the drink is referred to as a Buck’s Fizz, named after a London tavern where it was first served.
+The typical ratio is one-half sparkling wine and one-half orange juice and a splash of Grenadine or Triple Sec is sometimes added.

 Many people ask us if it makes a difference what type of sparkling wine is used to make a Mimosa.
 The answer is Yes!
 Sparkling wines have different levels of sweetness, so select one based on how sweet you like your Mimosas.
 Here are the sparkling wine styles: